 Contractor shall get the necessary permissions for crossing existing infrastructure from related Authorities and provide necessary data requested by these Authorities.

 Contractor shall take all necessary safety precautions before starting the Works.
-All intersections and parallel constructions shall be subject to the approval of the .
+All intersections and parallel constructions shall be subject to the approval of the Project Manager.

 After crossing the paved roads, drainage systems sidewalks and pavements shall be restored to original position by the Contractor.
 New pavement repair width shall be proportional with the road width.